YasinAflatoon/HTML/notes/HelloHTML.md

 </body>
 ```

-So I'm defining all of these diffrent tags and when I open this file in my web browser, so the web browser can actually parse through all these diffrent tags and it can figure out, how to display the contents you write.
+So I'm defining all of these different tags and when I open this file in my web browser, so the web browser can parse through all these different tags and it can figure out, how to display the contents you write.

-So this is what we have wrote so far:
+So this is what we have written so far:

 ``` HTML
 <!DOCTYPE html>